djrooz/nyc-taxi-data-analysis/README.md

 Exploratory data analysis of NYC taxi rides: demand distribution by time and borough.

 NYC Taxi Data Analysis
-This project was completed as part of the “More Pandas” course on Karpov.courses.

 📌 Project Goal
 To analyze NYC taxi ride data and uncover demand patterns across time and city boroughs.